Elendow/Simple-Code-FSM/README.md

 }
 ```

 Now you can create your own states with conditions to run to one another.
+The conditions can be updated outside the FSM, but it's better if it's done inside one of it's states.

 ```C#
 private class StateOne : FSMState
 {